CLSherrod/clsherrod.github.io/now.md

 Updated on Friday March 29rd, 2024.

 ## Recently Published
-- New expat newsletter [Unveiling the Magic of Puerto Aventuras: Dive into the Ultimate Mexican Escape! 🏝️🌅](https://expatrebel.com/unveiling-the-magic-of-puerto-aventuras-dive-into-the-ultimate-mexican-escape/) for Expat Rebel.
+- New expat newsletter [Easter Weekend Escapade: Beach Bliss and City Delights in Mexico! 🏖️🌆](https://expatrebel.com/easter-weekend-escapade-beach-bliss-and-city-delights-in-mexico/) for Expat Rebel.
 - New article [Expert Book Writing and Publishing: 19 Proven Strategies for Success](https://christophersherrod.com/book-advice/) based on a few conversations with many people over the years about self-publishing books - physical, ebooks and articles.
 - I updated my team workflow article for 2024 [Boost Your Content Production Game: Essential Apps and Tools for 2024!](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing and livestream service StreamYard.